Diamond vs. wholesaler

 The condition is genuinely difficult

 Foundation failure, fire damage, hoarder conditions, severe code violations, demolition orders, mobile homes on rural acreage.
 End-buyers for assigned contracts negotiate hardest on these.
-A direct buyer who underwrote the condition up-front does not renegotiate after option.
+A buyer who underwrote the condition up-front and funded the offer does not renegotiate after option.

 A prior assignment fell through

 If you have already had a wholesaler contract die at the end of the option period, the second pass cannot be a repeat of the first.
-A direct buyer eliminates the variable that killed deal one — the end-buyer search — by being both the contract signer and the closer.
+Diamond eliminates the variable that killed deal one — the after-the-fact end-buyer search — because our capital and our buyer are committed before we sign.

 You need proof-of-funds certainty

-For some sellers — particularly out-of-state heirs, fiduciaries with a duty of care, and attorneys representing estates — being able to verify that the buyer has the capital, in the named entity, at the moment of signing is a fiduciary requirement.
+For some sellers — particularly out-of-state heirs, fiduciaries with a duty of care, and attorneys representing estates — being able to verify that the capital behind the offer is real and committed at the moment of signing is a fiduciary requirement.
 We send the letter with the offer.

 The buyer's-side checklist